 - a.
-For regular shift hours, employees shall be paid at one and one-half times their regular rate of pay for all hours worked; - For all hours worked in an overtime capacity, employees shall be paid at two times their regular rate of pay; provided, this section represents employees' full compensation owed under this Section and under Article II, Section K - Overtime of this Agreement. - 5.
-Employees shall receive one floating holiday, in addition to the holidays listed above.
-The employees shall receive eight (8) hours of annual leave for the floating holiday in the first full pay period of January of each calendar year.
+For regular shift hours, employees shall be paid at one and one-half times their regular rate of pay for all hours worked; - b.
+For all hours worked in an overtime capacity, employees shall be paid at two times their regular rate of pay; provided, this section represents employees' full compensation owed under this Section and under Article II, Section K Overtime of this Agreement. - c.
+The employee may elect to receive eight (8) hours of pay at their base hourly rate of pay in lieu of the eight (8) hours of vacation leave, or ten (10) hours of pay at their base hourly rate of pay if the employee is assigned to work ten (10) hour shifts.